Job Writing Guide

 What is a factory function?

-Simply put, a factory function doesn't really do anything.
-It simply returns a function to do something.
+Simply put, a factory function doesn't really do anything when executed.
+It simply returns a function to do something later.

 Factory functions are useful for deferred execution (declaring behaviour NOW to run LATER), lazy loading (fetching data from a server at the last moment, just before you need it), constructor functions (for instantiating classes into objects), and scope binding (for trapping local variables in a scope and re-using them later).